dev-xiligroup/xili-language-plugin/xili-language/readme.txt

 == Frequently Asked Questions ==

+= What is "multiple languages" option introduced in latest 2.22 version ?

+In previous version since first release in 2009, only one language can be assigned to a post (a custom post).
+Now, as permitted by taxonomy 'language', it is possible to assign a secondary language.
+Useful in case of quotation in another language inserted in content of post.
+When searching, the language form uses checkbox and not radio input.
+Today, only xili-language offers this feature available for document management by example.

+= Developer : what is new class-xili-language-term ? =

+Since WP 4.4, the WP_Term object was introduced.
+In similar way, **xili_language_term** object contains properties and methods to manage current languages.
+Some language properties or features (formerly in options) are now in term_meta.
+Default values come from the GP_locale object (full list from JetPack) and some from previous version of xili-language (flag, visibility,...)

 = What is menus insertion point in navigation menus ? =

 It is the most recent way to add multilingual menus at a location in a theme.
 This method uses insertion point that will live choose the menu structure according current targeted language.